millerms/CranburyChiropractic/index.md

 #feature_row2:
 #  - title: "Evidence-Based Care"
-#    excerpt: "We combine chiropractic adjustments, Class IV laser therapy, balance and posture testing, soft-tissue work, and exercise prescription aligned with current research."
+#    excerpt: "We combine chiropractic adjustments, cold laser therapy, balance and posture testing, soft-tissue work, and exercise prescription aligned with current research."
 #  - title: "Personalized Plans"
 #    excerpt: "No one-size-fits-all.
 We tailor treatment to your goals, schedule, and activity level."
 #  - title: "Convenient Location"